-Just as a heads-up, this way will create a new WhatsApp account unique to your tablet.
-If you want to spoof or takeover your account from your mobile device, I’ll outline that as well at the end of the article.
+Please note: this will create a new WhatsApp account unique to your tablet.
+If you want to spoof or takeover your account from your mobile device, I will outline a method for this as the end of the article.

 - Ensure that you’re able to install Unknown Sources.
 To check if you are, go to Settings > Security > Unknown Sources.
 This will allow .apks that aren’t downloaded directly from Google Play to be installed on your devices.
-ALWAYS make sure you know what you’re downloading and installing.
+ALWAYS make sure you know what you’re downloading and installing if you are going to have this setting enabled long-term.

 - Send out a text message to your own phone (or a friends) from TextPlus to get your devices number.
 Alternatively.
 You can head to Settings > Contact Info and find out the number for yourself.